ililic/scratchpad/quickstart/go-ethereum-on-ubuntu/README.md

 4. Initiate the private blockchain
  1. Run the command `sh start-private-blockchain.sh` to create your genesis block for your private Ethereum blockchain
  2. You are now in the go-ethereum command line console.
 You can verify that your private blockchain was successfully created by checking the balance via the console: `eth.getBalance('7fbe93bc104ac4bcae5d643fd3747e1866f1ece4')`
  3. You are now able to deploy a smart contract to the Ethereum network.
-Kill the current process (ctrl+c) - we'll get back to the console shortly
+Kill the current process (`ctrl+d`) - we'll get back to the console shortly

 # Deploying your first contract